Ewen2015/GossipCat/docs/source/tutorial.rst

 .. image:: images/windows.png
   :align: center

-- **Sliding window**: In the sliding window approach, one uses a fixed size window, shown here in black, for training.
+- **Sliding window**: In the sliding window approach, one uses a fixed-size window, shown here in black, for training.
 Subsequently, the method is tested against the data shown in orange.

 - **Expanding window**: On the other hand, the expanding window approach uses more and more training data, while keeping the testing window size fixed.
 The latter approach is particularly useful if there is a limited amount of data to work with.